CCurl/s3/README.md

 `XXX`  (--)       Calls system("XXX"). (e.g. - `ls -l`)
 xY     (A--)      Sends string at BYTE address A to system() (example: 1000#|ls|\xY).
 |XXX|  (a--b)     Copies XXX to BYTE address a, b is the next address after the NULL terminator.
-x|XXX| (--a n)    a: BYTE address, n:number of chars. z      (a--)      ZTYPE: Output the formatted string at BYTE address a (see "). t      (a--)      TYPE: Output the NULL-terminated string at BYTE address a (faster, no formatting). k?     (--f)      TODO: f: 1 if a character is waiting in the input buffer, else 0. k@     (--c)      TODO: c: next character from the input buffer.
+x|XXX| (--a n)    a: BYTE address of XXX, n:number of chars. z      (a--)      ZTYPE: Output the formatted string at BYTE address a (see "). t      (a--)      TYPE: Output the NULL-terminated string at BYTE address a (faster, no formatting). k?     (--f)      f: 1 if a character is waiting in the input buffer, else 0.
+(TODO: Linux) k@     (--c)      c: next character from the input buffer.
 If no character, wait.
+(TODO: Linux)

 *** CONDITIONS/LOOPS/FLOW CONTROL ***